Retailer Spotlight: Confluence Kayak and Ski in Denver, Colorado

 According to Kahn, there’s value in these events in terms of personal morale and education, but the biggest benefit is building camaraderie of his 15- to 20-person staff.

 This team spirit extends to Confluence alumni, as well.
-“I’ve prided myself with maintaining great relationships with former employees,” Kahn says, who stays in touch with them after they move on.
+“I’ve prided myself with maintaining great relationships with former employees,” Kahn said, who stays in touch with them after they move on.
 “Not everybody’s going to be a retailer for life.”
 The result?
 Employees of old show up regularly to help man Confluence’s events or even scrape skis during the winter.

 Employees-turned-volunteers don’t get all that much for their extra work.
 Occasionally Kahn can pass along deals or discounts, “But most of the time it’s just unpaid charitable work by these people to help us do what we’re doing.
 I think it speaks to the community that we’ve built here and how much people identify with the shop as being a place they want to support.”